AgStarRay/TetrisAttackAP/README.md

 ### Stage Clear
 - **0, 5, or 6** Round Clears, obtained after clearing the fifth stage of each round; note that all 5 Stage Clears are needed locally even if their checks have been collected
 - **0 or 30** Stage Clears, obtained after getting under the clear line
+- **0 to 30** Special Stage triggers, distributed evenly across Round or Stage Clears; in vanilla there's only 1, after Round 3 Clear
 - Victory condition: deplete Bowser's HP in the Last Stage; Last Stage is typically accessible after the Round 6 Clear
 - If !
 Panels are added, a check is sent every X panels cleared **1 to 100 times**
   - Two more panels will appear to guarantee it being possible; if the panels per check is 1 or 2, it is possible to skip logic